Kausar Nag: Access

 The Kausar Nag Lake is accessible during the summer and can be reached from its trail-head Aharbal, by a 36 km hiking trail.
-Aharbal is connected with Srinagar, a 70 km motorable road passes through the towns of Shopian and Pulwama.
+Aharbal is connected with Srinagar, a 70 km motorable road passing through the towns of Shopian and Pulwama.
+The lake can also be reached through a tougher alternate trail from the south, primarily used by pilgrims.